Budibase/website/content/blog/micro-saas-ideas/index.md

 Please, read on!

-Companies understand our need to always be connected, which is why 55% of marketers say blog content creation is their top inbound marketing priority. [(HubSpot, 2018)](Source: <https://www.hubspot.com/marketing-statistics>)
+Companies understand our need to always be connected, which is why '55% of marketers say blog content creation is their top inbound marketing priority'. [(HubSpot, 2018)](Source: <https://www.hubspot.com/marketing-statistics>)

-On top of that, Monthly podcast listeners grew from 24% of Americans to 26% year over year.
+On top of that, 'Monthly podcast listeners grew from 24% of Americans to 26% year on year'.
 [Edison Research, 2018](https://www.edisonresearch.com/podcast-consumer-2018/)

 We are not just absorbing more content than ever, we are producing more too.